cypress-io/cypress/docs/source/guides/core-concepts/cypress-in-a-nutshell.md

     .should('eq', '/my/resource/path#awesomeness') // Nada.
 })

-// Ok, the test method has returned, time to do everything in order!
+// Ok, the test function has finished executing...
+// We've queued all of these commands and now we run them in order!
 ```

 Cypress doesn't kick off the browser automation magic until the test function exits.